CyberFlameGO/svnpython/Doc/library/logging.rst

 locks; there is one lock to serialize access to the module's shared data, and each handler also creates a lock to serialize access to its underlying I/O.

-If you are implementing asynchronous signal handlers using the :mod:`signal` module, you may not be able to use logging from within such handlers.
-This is because lock implementations in the :mod:`threading` module are not always re-entrant, and so cannot be invoked from such signal handlers.

 Configuration
 -------------